Mid-City has professional contractors and a team of design experts to provide the right service for you. Request Info

 Finally, here are some excellent updates that can make every room both safer and more convenient.

-If you are thinking about how to make your home more accessible as you age, reach out to us at Mid-City Lumber.
+If you are thinking about how to make your home more accessible as you age, reach out to us at Mid-City Lumber in Columbia, Boonville, Jefferson City, or Sedalia, MO.
 Our experienced professionals are happy to answer your questions and help you find the right materials for a project that meets your needs.
+For inspiration on your accessibility projects or additional information on the latest design trends, materials or building products, we invite you to visit or contact our Mid-City Design Center in Osage Beach, MO.